Last updated: August 16th, 2023

 However, Xiaomi is an enormous corporation of which electric scooters are just one minuscule part.
 And Xiaomi is only available in the US on the OTC market (OTCMKTS: XIACY), which means more risks around transparency and liquidity.
 XIACY is based on the company’s Hong Kong listing, but it’s not regulated or sponsored in the same way as the underlying stock.

 (Additionally, note that XIACY is different from XIACF.
-The latter is a pink-sheets listing that’s only available to institutional investors.)
+Both trade OTC, but XIACF is only available to institutional investors.)

 Another option is Niu Technologies, whose ADRs trade on the Nasdaq under the ticker symbol NIU.
 (Note: Niu is not to be confused with electric car maker NIO).